jsreport/jsreport-fop-pdf/README.md

 > npm install jsreport-fop-pdf

 ##Usage
-To use `recipe` in for template rendering set `template.recipe=phantom-pdf` in the rendering request.
+To use `recipe` in for template rendering set `template.recipe=fop-pdf` in the rendering request.

 ```js
 {